Living on Campus

 Themed Learning Communities

-Non-Traditional Student Wing - Students that live on this floor are more of our adult learners who enjoy the community environment of residence hall living and wish to live on the same wing with each other.
+Non-Traditional Student Wing - Students that live on this wing are more of our adult learners who enjoy the community environment of residence hall living and wish to live on the same wing with each other.
 Programming on this wing is focused on the adult learner and non traditional student experience.

-Community Service and Leadership Wing - The purpose of this wing is to bring a group of like-minded students together in a living situation where they will participate in activities rooted in service with opportunities to develop as leaders.
+Community Service and Leadership Wing - The purpose of this floor is to bring a group of like-minded students together in a living situation where they will participate in activities rooted in service with opportunities to develop as leaders.

 Wellness Wing - The purpose of this wing is to bring a group of like-minded students together in a living situation where they will participate in activities that promote a wellness lifestyle focused on the seven dimensions of Wellness: Physical, Intellectual, Emotional, Social, Spiritual, Environmental, Occupational